-Nicole Lanteri Design creates bespoke, magical spaces that strike the intricate balance of comfortable and modern, warm and cool, and unconstructed and organized.
+Nicole Lanteri Design is built on Nicole's self-taught experience creating bespoke, magical spaces through the tension and balance of comfortable and modern, warm and cool, and unconstructed and organized.

 Our aesthetic mixes styles, materials, and sources to create original interiors that reflect each client’s personality and budget.
-We intentionally use color and pattern to evoke specific effects or moods and give each room character while considering the living space as a whole.
-We draw inspiration from our travels, art, design books, and dreams we've had in our minds for who-knows-how-long to forge an especial look and feel.
+We use color and pattern intentionally, to achieve specific effects or moods.
+We draw inspiration from art, our travels, design books, and dreams we've had in our minds for who-knows-how-long to forge a special look and feel.

 Founder, Creative Director + Principal Designer